 Maintaining a safe following distance between your vehicle and the vehicle in front of you may significantly decrease the risk of a rear-end collision.

 A safe following distance is a three to four second space between your front bumper and the other vehicle’s rear bumper.

 A simple method to create a safe following distance is by to find a fixed object along the road, like a tree or traffic sign.
 Count the seconds it takes for the front vehicle’s rear bumper to pass the object until your vehicle’s front bumper reaches the same object.

 If you count less than three seconds, reduce your speed to create more distance between you and the other vehicle.
 This method also prevents tailgating, which is a dangerous driving behavior that increases the risk of accident.

 Following these defensive driving tips may help you avoid being involved in a serious traffic collision.
-However, if you or someone you love is injured in a car crash, our Milwaukee auto accident attorneys are ready to help with your claim.
+However, if you or someone you love is injured in a car crash, our personal injury attorneys in Milwaukee, WI are ready to help with your claim.

 We offer prospective clients a free, no obligation consultation to review their claim and determine if they have a case that entitles compensation.
 Our attorneys only work on a contingency fee basis, which means we only accept payment after we recover damages for your claim.